ASABSpring2025/ASABSpring2025.github.io/Venue.md

 #### Visit one of Liverpool's Parks or Beaches
 * **Crosby Beach:** Famous for 'Another Place' statues by Antony Gormley
-* **Hilbe Island:** Walk across the Dee Estuary to this island, only accessable at low tide!
+* **Hilbre Island:** Walk across the Dee Estuary to this island, only accessable at low tide!
 * **Sefton Park:** Visit Liverpool's largest park and the wonderful Palm House

 #### Fancy a Snack?